David Gomberg: Education

-Gomberg earned his bachelor's degree in political science from Oregon State University in 1976 when he also served as student body president.
+Gomberg earned a bachelor's degree in political science from Oregon State University in 1976 when he also served as student body president.
 In 1977, he earned a master's degree from Oregon State University in Political Science, Economics, and History.
 In 1981, Gomberg earned an MBA from Willamette University's Atkinson Graduate School of Management.

 Early life

-David Gomberg was born in 1953, in London, England, the son of a US Air Force officer and his British wife.
-He graduated from Hiram Johnson High School in Sacramento California in 1971.
+David Gomberg was born in 1953, in London, England, the son of a U.S. Air Force officer and his British wife.
+He graduated from Hiram Johnson High School in Sacramento, California, in 1971.

 Gomberg moved to Oregon and enrolled at Oregon State University.
 He earned a bachelor's degree in political science, with Honors, in 1976, served as student body president, and earned an Interdisciplinary master's degree in Political Science, History, and Economics in 1977.

-In 1978, Gomberg worked for US Congressman Les AuCoin in Washington D.C. and Portland, Oregon.
+In 1978, Gomberg worked for U.S. Congressman Les AuCoin in Washington, D.C., and Portland, Oregon.
 He then attended Willamette University in Salem, Oregon, earning an MBA in 1981.

 In 1981 and 1983, Gomberg worked in the Oregon Legislative Assembly as a Chief-of-Staff to freshman legislator Barbara Roberts and then as administrator of the House Education Committee.
 He then spent three years as an Administrative Hearings Referee for the Department of Motor Vehicles, a position he lost when he declined to cross a public employee picket line.

 David Gomberg married Susan Elizabeth Oswald in 1986.

 In 1988, the Gombergs moved to the Oregon Coast where David worked as executive director of the Lincoln City Chamber of Commerce.
 He left that position two years later to focus on his growing kite business.